backupbrew/switchbrew/Applet Manager services.md

 Takes an input u8(bool flag).
 No output.

-### SetScreenShotImageOrientation
+### SetAlbumImageOrientation

-Takes an input s32.
+Takes an input s32 "nn::album::ImageOrientation".
 No output.

 ### CreateManagedDisplayLayer